Kekhum/fasa-sheet-translations/README.md

 It has not been tested on other sheets, so it might not work.

 ## TODO
-1. Add translation to TAGS separated by `<br/>`
-2. Add translation to Rolltemplate
-3. Find out if FASA find this script usefull
+1. Find out if FASA find this script usefull

 ## Info
 Author: Marcin "Marenioo" Stefanko